STAS

 What a training strategy is

-A training strategy is brief coaching guidance saved in your profile.
-You usually create it with ChatGPT or Claude after discussing your goals, training history, and constraints.
-STAS then uses it to keep future plans tied to the bigger picture.
+A training strategy is a short coaching note saved in your profile.
+Create it with ChatGPT or Claude after discussing your goals, history, and the route ahead.
+STAS uses it to keep future decisions connected to the longer preparation journey.

 Why it helps

-Without a strategy, STAS can still use your workouts, goals, rules, and calendar.
-A strategy adds the longer-term view behind those details.
+STAS can already use your workouts, goals, rules, and calendar.
+The map adds only the longer-term decisions that connect those current facts into one route.

 Strategy, weekly plan, and calendar are different layers

-The weekly plan says what to do next.
-The calendar stores the planned workouts in Intervals.icu.
-The strategy explains why the week should be built that way.
+The weekly plan decides what to do next.
+The calendar stores exact workouts in Intervals.icu.
+The preparation map explains how the current phase and the route to the next goal should shape those choices.

 Three separate layers